projectsf/thing/java/examples/Thing/notes/README.txt

     -- use URL class loader
     -- needs to support class reload

+/* thing nice to haves */
+  -- signal handling at top level

 /* thing manager to do */
   -- get ec2 account
   -- research putting app on cloud
   -- implement

 /* java questions */